AleannLab/aleannlab.github.io/README.md

 ### Hi there, I'm Alex 👋

 I'm CEO of development agency [AleannLab](https://aleannlab.com), Ukraine, city Poltava.
-I'm looking Looking forward to utilizing my Web Development in a Dynamic Environment.
+I'm looking forward to utilizing our Web Development expertise in a Dynamic Environment.
 Proficient at web application/mobile development that we provide.🧑🏻

 ### Our stacks